-Amy is the Instructional Designer, Sr. for the School of Life Sciences (SoLS).
-Her responsibilities include consulting with faculty to develop creative and innovative uses of technology for face-to-face, hybrid, and fully online classes.
-Amy develops training and workshops on the classroom technologies, and helps faculty develop “best practices” for implementing active learning in their courses.
+Amy is the Manager of Instructional Design for the School of Life Sciences (SoLS).
+Her responsibilities include managing the TeachTech Lab, a "makerspace" for faculty and instructors to learn, share and collaborate with innovative technologies for their face-to-face, hybrid, and fully online classes.
+Amy develops training and workshops, and helps faculty integrate “best practices” for implementing active learning in their courses.
 She is currently teaching EDT180 for Mary Lou Fulton Teachers College.

-Amy’s past work experiences includes being an Instructional Liaison at Thunderbird School of Global Management in their distance learning programs, teaching at the Art Center College of Design in Tucson Arizona, and developing advertising campaigns for various companies including Pentax Cameras and Sport Optics, and Ruger Firearms.
+Amy’s past work experiences includes being an Instructional Liaison at Thunderbird School of Global Management in their distance learning programs, teaching at the Art Center College of Design in Tucson Arizona, and developing advertising campaigns for various national outdoor companies including Pentax Cameras.

 Personally, Amy loves to travel, meet people from different cultures, read great books, and visit art museums, libraries and historical places.
 She also has a passion for Peruvian food.